teamresistance/2006-Aim-High/README.md

 method is to bump the speed up until back to setpoint (or presently, just some time period).

 * Turret
-    * Description:
-        The turret rotates the turret to track a target using CV Limelight.
+    * Description:  The turret rotates the turret to track a target using CV Limelight.
 Can be manually controlled.
 A pot is used to limit rotation from -135 to 135 with 0 being forward and setpoint control.

-    * Sequence:
+    * Sequence:  </br>
-        * (0) Default, the motor is set to 0.0, off. </br>
+        (0) Default, the motor is set to 0.0, off. </br>
         (1) JS used to manually rotate. </br>
         (2) If a POV is pressed switch to setpoint control, for testing.
 0/45/90/.../315 </br>
         (3) Chgs SP to 0 then rotates forward.

-* Lifter </br>
+* Lifter
-    * Description
-        * The lifter lifts the balls to the shooter.
+    * Description:  The lifter lifts the balls to the shooter.

-    * Sequence:
+    * Sequence:  </br>
-        * (0) Default, the motor is set to 0.0, off, when no buttons pressed. </br>
+        (0) Default, the motor is set to 0.0, off, when no buttons pressed. </br>
         (1) Balls move up when up button is pressed. </br>
         (2) Balls move dn when dn button is pressed.